DAN 189 TOPIC COURSE

 Prerequisite: Instructor Permission.
 Techniques of composition; practical research in choreography through improvisation; creation of individual and group compositions.
 Students will attend live dance performance.
 Offered alternate years.

-DAN 310 DANCE FOR THE MUSIC THEATER
+DAN 310 DANCE FOR MUSICAL THEATER

 DAN 312 MODERN DANCE TECHNIQUE III